 Dear _____:

-This will confirm the finding of the Florida Commission on Hurricane Loss Projection Methodology on (date), that the (name of modeling organization) model has been determined acceptable for projecting hurricane loss costs and probable maximum loss levels for residential rate filings.
-The determination of acceptability expires on November 1, 2019.
+This will confirm the finding of the Florida Commission on Hurricane Loss Projection Methodology on (date), that the (name of modeling organization) model has been determined acceptable for projecting hurricane loss costs and hurricane probable maximum loss levels for residential rate filings.
+The determination of acceptability expires on November 1, 2021.

-The Commission has determined that the (name and version identification of the model) limited to the options selected in the input form provided in Standard A-1, Modeling Input Data and Output Reports, Disclosure 4 complies with the standards adopted by the Commission on (date of adoption), and concludes that the (name and version identification of the model) limited to the Florida hurricane model options selected (Standard A-1, Modeling Input Data and Output Reports, Disclosure 4) is sufficiently accurate and reliable for projecting hurricane loss costs and probable maximum loss levels for residential property in Florida.
+The Commission has determined that the (name and version identification of the model) limited to the options selected in the input form provided in Standard A-1, Hurricane Modeling Input Data and Output Reports, Disclosure 4 complies with the standards adopted by the Commission on (date of adoption), and concludes that the (name and version identification of the model) limited to the Florida hurricane model options selected (Standard A-1, Hurricane Modeling Input Data and Output Reports, Disclosure 4) is sufficiently accurate and reliable for projecting hurricane loss costs and hurricane probable maximum loss levels for residential property in Florida.

 On behalf of the Commission, I congratulate you and your colleagues.
 We appreciate your participation and input in this process.